oschrenk/plan.swift/Docs/Templating.md

 Tags must contain at least one non-numerical character.
 For example, #1984 isn't a valid tag, but #y1984 is.

 Tags are case-insensitive.
-For example, #tag and #TAG willbe treated as identical.
+For example, #tag and #TAG will be treated as identical.

 See also [Tag format](https://help.obsidian.md/Editing+and+formatting/Tags#Tag+format)